Noise-Resilient Quantum Metrology

+Using this noise-resilient interferometric measurement scheme, we demonstrated, for the first time, estimation of a time-varying optical phase at the quantum noise-limited waveform CRB in a balanced interferometer, illustrating the passage of quantum estimation from the prior-dominated to measurement-dominated regime \cite{Iwasawa13}.

-In order to achieve Heisenberg scaling, it is essential to jointly design the interferometer's input quantum states and the measurement and estimation procedure used at its output.
-The input state must be chosen such that it can achieve Heisenberg scaling according to the spectral QCRB, while, at the same time, this scaling must be achievable for some practical measurement and estimation scheme.
-We believe this co-design principle will be essential to the design of future sensors that leverage the full power of quantum resources.
+Achieving Heisenberg scaling and optimal waveform estimation requires end-to-end design of the interferometer's input quantum states with the measurement and estimation procedure: the input must permit Heisenberg scaling according to the spectral QCRB, and this scaling must be attainable by a practical measurement and estimator.
+This end-to-end design principle will be essential for future quantum-enhanced sensors, with applications wherever small phase shifts must be measured at minimal optical power, including biological imaging \cite{park2018quantitative,CasBow21,laissue2017assessing,icha2017phototoxicity} and atomic-state readout in quantum computers \cite{Wang25}.

-We have shown in this article that the estimation of time-varying phases with CW squeezed light is near-optimal in the sense that our scheme reduces to the one discussed in ref.~\cite{lang2014optimal} in the static limit and achieves Heisenberg scaling for phase PSD estimation.
-However, it remains to be shown that this protocol is \textit{optimal} for phase PSD estimation, or if not, whether it is possible to achieve even better performance by leveraging some of the richness of CW quantum optics not present in the static limit \cite{ding24}.

-In closing, we are optimistic that the measurement protocol we detail will find applications in areas where it is essential to measure small phase shifts using a minimal amount of optical power.
-Such applications include imaging in biology \cite{park2018quantitative,CasBow21} where it is often essential to use low optical powers to avoid damaging the underlying sample \cite{laissue2017assessing,icha2017phototoxicity}; and the readout of atoms in quantum computers, where the atomic state can manifest as an optical phase and it is essential to avoid excessively heating the atoms during readout \cite{Wang25}.